Highly irregular separated nets: Abstract

 \section{Abstract}

-{In 1998 Burago and Kleiner and (independently) McMullen gave examples of separated nets in Euclidean space which are non-bilipschitz equivalent to the integer lattice.
-We study weaker notions of equivalence of separated nets and demonstrate that such notions also give rise to distinct equivalence classes.
+{In 1998 Burago and Kleiner and (independently) McMullen gave examples of separated nets in Euclidean space which are bilipschitz non-equivalent to the integer lattice.
+We study weaker notions \jl{than bilipschitz equivalence} and demonstrate that such notions also \jl{distinguish between separated nets}.
 Put differently, we find occurrences of particularly strong divergence of separated nets from the integer lattice.
 Our approach generalises that of Burago and Kleiner and McMullen which takes place largely in a continuous setting.
 Existence of irregular separated nets is verified via the existence of non-realisable density functions $\rho\colon [0,1]^{d}\to(0,\infty)$.
-In the present work we obtain stronger types of non-realisable densities.} \blfootnote{The authors acknowledge the support of Austrian Science Fund (FWF): P 30902-N35.}
+In the present work we obtain stronger types of non-realisable densities.} \blfootnote{\jl{This work was done while both authors were employed at the University of Innsbruck and enjoyed the full support of Austrian Science Fund (FWF): P 30902-N35.}}